freddiejbawden/notes/exc/pregel.md

 ## Other Systems

+### GraphLab

+Graph lab is similar to Pregel in execution; each node is a vertex however rather than the message passing paradigm that Pregel follows, GraphLab allows for vertices to directly access neighboring nodes.
+Eliminiating these messages, it allows the system to choose when and how to move program state; this can allow the designer to more precisly distingush between data shared with all neighbours and data shared with a particualr neighbor by not naivly scattering messages.

 ### GraphX

 GraphX enables users to not ony process graph like data, but include unstructured and tabular data and allows for the data to be viewed both as a graph and collections _without_ any data movement or duplication.